yaraphat/HMIS/README.md

 ```bash
 git https://github.com/yaraphat/HMIS.git
 ```
+Import the SQL file to database(Important).
+Schema name 'hmis'.

 Run the project from IDE or command line using maven.
 From the project root folder run command-